 Applying oil to your hair before you wash it can reduce the amount of water absorbed by the hair shaft and the degree to which the cuticle scales “stick up.”
 This makes it less prone to damage while it’s wet.

-Lots of people want to grow long, sleek and shiny hair.
+Many people want to grow long, sleek, and shiny hair.

 This can make growing longer hair difficult, as your hair can become more worn and tired the longer it gets.